Anna Hiss: UT Austin

-In 1918, Hiss started teaching at the University of Texas and served there 36 years until retirement in 1957.
+In 1918, Hiss started teaching at the University of Texas and served there for 36 years until retirement in 1957.

 In 1918, her first role was to teach "physical training" to women.
-In 1921, she received promotion to director.
+In 1921, she received a promotion to director.
 In 1925, her four-year curriculum to train teachers in women's physical education received approval.
 By 1948, she had become a full professor.
 Harry Ransom had her designed professor emeritus upon her retirement.

 From 1921 to 1929, she founded sports clubs on campus, including swimming, dance, tennis, horseback riding, fencing, and archery.
 In the late 1920s, she secured funding for a women's gymnasium, built in 1931.
 During the 1930s, she administered a three-year course for physical training called "Freshman Fundamentals."
 She had tennis courts constructed and playing fields for field hockey, archery, golf, and volleyball.

 In 1923, she helped found the Texas Athletic Federation of College Women, which she directed for its first four years.

+Upon the United States' entry into the Second World War, physical preparation was emphasized at the University of Texas at Austin, with a "War Conditioning Course" offered to male students, covering judo, boxing, wrestling, and grenade throwing.
+While women were barred from combat roles, Hiss, director of physical training for women at the time, introduced a specialized wartime class.
+An obstacle course, labeled as the nation's only one designed for women, was constructed beside the Women's Gym.
+The course featured balance beams, parallel bars, hoops, hanging ropes, and a high fence to enhance strength and stamina.

 Delta Kappa Gamma

-Hiss co-founded the Delta Kappa Gamma, national teachers honor society.
+Hiss co-founded the Delta Kappa Gamma, a national teachers' honor society.